hellt/vrnetlab/README.md

-We scrambled through many connection alternatives, which are described in [this post](https://netdevops.me/2021/transparently-redirecting-packetsframes-between-interfaces/), but tc redirect (tc-mirred :star:) works best of them all.
+We scrambled through many connection alternatives, which are described in [this post](https://netdevops.me/2021/transparently-redirecting-packetsframes-between-interfaces/), but tc redirect (tc-mirred :star:) works best of all.

 ### Mode List